tylerjryan/react-firebase-material-starter/README.md

 ### Create React App

-Create React App provided the original starter template for [React Firebase Material Starter](https://github.com/tylerjryan/react-firebase-material-starter), which was used as the foundation of this project.
+Create React App provided the original starter template for React Firebase Material Starter, and was used as the foundation of this project.
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 ### ReactJS

-ReactJS is the User Interface Framework upon which this application is built.
+ReactJS is the User Interface Framework upon which the application is built.
 To learn React, check out the [React documentation](https://reactjs.org/).

 ### Firebase